 Creating Peace with Education in Afghanistan

-Since 2003, Aid Afghanistan for Education (AAE) has established 13 schools in 9 provinces to educate marginalized Afghans who were deprived of an education during the years of conflict in the region, or do not have access to a formal education system.
-Currently, more than 3000 female and 104 male students are attending AAE schools.
+Since 2003, Aid Afghanistan for Education (AAE) has established 13 schools in 9 provinces.
+We aim to educate marginalized Afghans who were deprived of an education during the years of war or do not have access to the formal education system.
+Currently, more than 3000 female and 100 male students are attending AAE schools across Afghanistan.

-We believe education to be the only vehicle to a peaceful and prosperous Afghanistan and every Afghan has the right to be educated.
+We believe education is the only path to a peaceful and prosperous Afghanistan and every Afghan has the right to be educated.

 Empowered and educated women are powerful changemakers in their communities.
 The longer a girl is in school, the longer she will wait to marry and have children.
-Women carry their education back to their communities to improve their family’s lives through better income, and they contribute to the well-being of overall community.
+Women carry their education back to their communities to improve their family’s lives through better income.
+This means they can contribute to the well-being of their communities.

-In Afghanistan, educating boys alongside girls moves the entire country forward, minimizes family jealousies, and blockades terrorist recruitment of children who are not in school.
-It all starts with the women– but boys cannot be left out.
+In Afghanistan, educating boys alongside girls moves the entire country forward.
+It minimizes family jealousies and blockades terrorist recruitment of children who are not in school.
+It all starts with women– but boys cannot be left out.